 After Shark Tank

 After Shark Tank, the deal with Mark Cuban never closed.
-Cuban reportedly wanted to change the terms of his original offer which Stroope didn’t like.
+Cuban reportedly wanted to change the terms of the original offer which Stroope didn’t like.
 According to the fireman, Cuban wanted to monetize through a licensing deal with another firm.
 This would make the founder redundant at his own company and parted ways with the billionaire.

-Sadly it appears they’ve gone out of business as selling to the government is tough due to budget constraints.
+In February 2024, Jeff posted on Facebook revealing HyConn was ramping up production again.
 According to his Linkedin profile, Jeff now works as a Tool & Die Shop Manager at D&M Holding Company.